smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 ### Screen types supported

-In order to inform the app what screen types are supported the struct `DisplayCapabilities` should be extended with a single optional parameter called `screenTypesSupported`.
+In order to inform the app what screen types are supported, the struct `DisplayCapabilities` should be extended with a single optional parameter called `screenTypesSupported`.

 ```xml
 <struct name="DisplayCapabilities" since="2.0">